 However, if you are looking for more sightseeing, rather than an active vacation and hikes – Huesca is a great match as well.
 Let me share with you the top things to see in Huesca, along with some of my bucket list locations for future travels.

 The Province of Huesca: Must See Places

-Alquezar always comes up in all of the rankings for the most beautiful little towns in Spain and top Spanish Medieval towns.
+Alquezar always comes up one of the first in all of the rankings for the most beautiful little towns in Spain and top Spanish Medieval towns.
 Even from this panoramic photo, you can understand why right?
 The name of the village Alquézar comes from the Arabic Al-Qsar, which means fortress.
 You shouldn´t miss Portal Gótico, Plaza Rafael Ayerbe, Calle de los Dragones, and The Castle of Colegiata Santa María la Mayor.

 I´m currently working on a post about The Most Beautiful Castles in Spain.
 The Loarre Castle was a recent discovery and it´s definitely making it to my top Spanish Castles.

 Ainsa is one of the most beautiful little towns with cobblestone streets in Huesca and Spain in general.

-The most emblematic place in the city is The Jaca Citadel or La Cuidadela de Jaca.
+The most emblematic place in the city of Jaca is The Jaca Citadel or La Cuidadela de Jaca.
 Inside only guided tours are allowed, so check the schedule before visiting.
 Here you could also find The Military Miniatures Museum.